topera/poc-quartz-chain/README.md

     *** Time taken: 20ms *** 11.9948% of users are kids
     *** Time taken: 16ms *** 11.9628% of users are kids
     *** Time taken: 16ms *** 11.9509% of users are kids

+* Comparing CPU with GPU
+    * The times of parallels execution (CPU and GPU) are the same.
+Probably because I don't have a dedicated graphic board here :(

 * Machines:
     * Vostro: Quad-core - Intel® Core™ i5-2410M Processor Launched  Q1 2011 2 2.90 GHz  2.30 GHz  3 MB SmartCache Intel® HD Graphics 3000